 Country – Brazil

-Despite the early start the Brazilian never really reached the heights he was touted for, and yet, he’s one of the wealthiest footballers in the world who are still playing.
+Despite the early promising start, the Brazilian never really reached the heights he was touted for, and yet, he’s one of the wealthiest footballers in the world who are still playing.

 Despite being sponsored by Nike in the past, Pato was recently seen wearing Adidas’ Nemeziz 19.1.
-Having last played for São Paulo, Pato’s wealth can be credited not only to sponsors but his many investments.
+Currently playing for Orlando City in MLS, Pato’s wealth can be credited not only to sponsors but his many investments.
 He has an endorsement deal with CoverGirl cosmetics, but also owns a restaurant chain (Fat Pato Burger) in Brasília, along with a football team (Pato Branco Angels) and his own brands of vodka (Pure Wonderpato) and perfume (With Love from Alexandre).

 5- Neymar (US$185 million)